Words Aplenty

 A Dissection of Williams/Dorsheimier, Inc.

-A post I made to the Worldmaking Livejournal community some months back.
+A post I made to the Worldmaking Livejournal community some time back.
 This.. well, I'll let it speak for itself.

 The Trekkist-Jedi Cladewar